Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | 👉 Browse Mendenhall Glacier Tours on Viator

 This ice river north of Juneau seems like something out of a fantasy world.
-Mendenhall Glacier is a great destination whether you want to observe from a distance or take the experience to another level.
-The otherworldliness only increases once you venture into the Mendenhall Ice Caves.
+Mendenhall Glacier is a great destination, whether you want to observe from a distance or take the experience to another level with a glacier trek.

 Tracy Arm Fjord